Natural and Effective Sinus Infection RemedyUpdated: September 24, 2018 Natural Remedies, Oral Health

 * Eliminate processed and refined foods from the diet including excessive sugar and refined carbohydrates.

 * Steer clear of prescription drug medications such as antibiotics, steroids, birth control pills, and even over-the-counter medications.
 These medications can greatly contribute to yeast overgrowth and unfriendly bacteria in the digestive tract.
 Once entrenched in the gut, these pathogens easily spread throughout the body.

-* Eat plenty of healthy fats in your diet – butter, olive oil, palm oil, coconut oil, pastured lard, and grassfed tallow.
+* Eat plenty of healthy fats in your diet – butter, olive oil, palm oil, avocado oil, coconut oil, pastured lard, and grassfed tallow.
 These traditional, healthy fats are nutrient-dense and help your body keep away illness and disease.